 This initiative sought to illuminate how religion has related to violence in different contexts.
 Research has three key objectives: 1) to assess the impact of churches and religion on political change in Latin America through the last half century, in both dictatorships and democracy; 2) to examine specifically their role in the defense of human rights and ministry toward victims of violence; and 3) to interpret how religious ideas and practice have been shaped by political context and different forms of violence.

 The project encompassed structured dialogues as well as research and brought together academic specialists, religious "practitioners," investigative journalists and policy makers.
 It undertook thematic and comparative case study research of Brazil, Chile, Colombia, El Salvador, Guatemala, Mexico and Peru and circulated findings in white papers as well as scholarly publications.

 An initial planning meeting was held in Washington, DC in March 2012.
-The project-sponsored a panel at the 2012 annual conference of the Society for the Scientific Study of Religion (SSSR) held in Phoenix, AZ, which highlighted select pieces of cutting-edge research carried out by participants.
+The project sponsored a panel at the 2012 annual conference of the Society for the Scientific Study of Religion (SSSR) held in Phoenix, AZ, which highlighted select pieces of cutting-edge research carried out by participants.
 At a workshop in January 2013, project participants commissioned to write papers presented and discussed findings.
-The 2013 LASA congress in Washington, DC marks another occasion when scholars involved in the initiative will deliver papers on a project-sponsored panel, and organization is underway for a conference of religious practitioners in Guatemala that will take place in July.
+The 2013 LASA Congress in Washington, DC marked another occasion when scholars involved in the initiative delivered papers on a project-sponsored panel.
+Please click here for more information on project updates and available papers.